core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)

+Obervations can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
+When an OSCORE observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and Object-Security option) change.
+The server uses the new request's Partial IV as the `request_piv` of new responses.

 ## CoAP Header {#coap-header}

 A summary of how the header fields and payload are protected is shown in {{fig-header-protection}}.